USS Flasher (SS-249): After the war

-Bound for Guam on a seventh war patrol at the close of the war, Flasher was ordered back to New London, where she was decommissioned and placed in reserve 16 March 1946, Grider relinquishing command of her that month.
+Bound for Guam on a seventh war patrol at the close of the war, Flasher was ordered back to New London, where she was decommissioned and placed in reserve on 16 March 1946, with Grider relinquishing command of her that month.
 She was attached to the Atlantic Reserve Fleet.
 On 1 June 1959 Flasher was struck from the Naval Vessel Register.
 She was sold for scrap on 1 June 1963.

 Commemoration

 Flasher′s conning tower was removed and placed on display as a memorial at the entrance to Nautilus Park, a Navy housing area in Groton, Connecticut.
 It was then moved to the intersection of Thames Street and Bridge Street in Groton, where it is the centerpiece of a World War II memorial that honors the 52 U.S. submarines and their crews lost during the war.
 Its upkeep was originally the responsibility of the Submarine Veterans of World War II organization and was then transferred to U. S. Submarine Veterans, Inc.